LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Description.rst

       retval = SUNTimestepHeuristics_SetCFLFraction(H, 0.5);

-.. c:function::int SUNTimestepHeuristics_SetSafetyFactor(SUNTimestepHeuristics C, realtype safety)
+.. c:function::int SUNTimestepHeuristics_SetSafetyFactor(SUNTimestepHeuristics C, sunrealtype safety)

    Function to set a step size safety factor that should be used to constrain an error-controller-recommended step size.